By Michela Fantinel

-Australia is a sunny country and sun is one the main harzards for your travel health.
-Unfortunately too many travellers don’t know or simply forget about this and I cannot emphasize enough the importance of choosing your clothing wisely in Australia.
+Australia is a sunny country and sun is one the main hazards for your travel health.
+Unfortunately, too many travelers don’t know or simply forget about this and I cannot emphasize enough the importance of choosing your clothing wisely in Australia.

 Not many people know that Australia has some of the finest local produce you can imagine.
 The best food areas are from South Australia and Western Australia to the Yarra Valley in Victoria to North Tropical Queensland.
 The best local produce can be found at the farmers’ market in any city, town and village and tested in food tours or local restaurants.

 One thing I would recommend is aboriginal art.
-Alice Springs is top place where to buy indigenous art that comes in any form: from paintings, wooden and glass art, clothes, gadget and accessories.
+Alice Springs is the top place to buy all types of indigenous art forms: from paintings, wooden and glass art, clothes, gadgets and accessories.
 The UGG boots made of sheep wool are another Australian shopping icon.
 Australian essential oils like Tea Tree Oil, Eucalyptus, as well as merino wool products are worth buying.

-Michela Fantinel is the founder and writer behind Rocky Travel Guide, a website and a blog for the smart, independent and solo traveller in Australia.
-She is also the author of Your Australia Itinerary, the most comprehensive guidebook to help you create your solo trip to Australia.
+Michela Fantinel is the founder of Rocky Travel Guide, a website and a blog for the smart, independent and solo traveler in Australia.
+She is also the author of Your Australia Itinerary, the most comprehensive guide to help you create your solo trip to Australia.
 Join one of Michela’s guided walking tours for small groups of women.